-Primer Sites -- If you are using Clone Manager Professional, primer sites can be shown above (outside) the map line in much the same way that enzyme sites are displayed.
-If your map has no primer sites, you can click Find , Find Primers that Bind to scan your collection of primer files to find primers that will bind to this molecule.
+Primer Sites -- Primer sites can be shown above (outside) the map line in much the same way that enzyme sites are displayed.
+If your map has no primer sites, you can click Find, Find Primers that Bind to scan your collection of primer files to find primers that will bind to this molecule.
 If you are designing primers, you can add these to the molecule map.